 The following sections detail y and z stream release information.

-Project Quay release 3.16 is now available with Clair 4.8.
-The bug fixes that are included in the update are listed in the RHBA-2025:xxxx advisory.
+Project Quay release 3.18 is now available with Clair 4.9.
+The bug fixes that are included in the update are listed in the RHBA-TBD advisory.
 For the most recent compatibility matrix, see Quay Enterprise 3.x Tested Integrations.
 For information on the release cadence of Project Quay, see the Project Quay Life Cycle Policy.

 Project Quay new features and enhancements